robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 Evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy

 ???
-The framework is independent of system type and engineering or acquisition process model and is not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, each with its own checks and balances
+The framework is independent of system type and engineering or acquisition process model and is not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, each with its own checks and balances.

+We have some guidance in the systems security engineering framework to develop demonstrably trustworthy technology.
+If you recall, the Trustworthiness Context our engineering framework is setup to develop an evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy.

+We looked at the problem context using requirements engineering techniques.
+Now we switch gears and talk about **assurance cases** as part of the trustworthiness context.

 ---
 class: middle